General Industry

 At the time of initial assignment to an area where the employee is likely to be exposed above the AL at least 30 days/year

-- Physical examination with special attention to skin, nose, respiratory tract, lymph nodes, nervous system, and liver
+- Physical examination with attention to skin, nose, respiratory tract, lymph nodes, nervous system, and liver

 - Posterior-anterior chest X-ray (14×17-inch)